18F/development-guide/_pages/polls/nodejs_for_backend_2016_12/index.md

+---
+title: NodeJS for Backend, Dec ‘16
+---
+# NodeJS for Backend, Dec ‘16

 In preparation for a discussion about whether we should try to encourage or discourage back end NodeJS apps, we created a brief survey about NodeJS back end usage.
 We received 17 responses of roughly 80 solicited.